obarrera/SocketTestRepo/Socket Docs/Script for Demo Video.md

 "Sometimes, you might need to override your security policy for an individual alert.
 This is where the triage functionality comes into play."

 **Visuals:**
-- Show a report with alerts listed.
+- Show the process of overriding an alert to ignore it in the triage interface.
-- Demonstrate overriding a policy by changing an alert's status from 'Monitor' to 'Block'.
+- Highlight the different reasons for dismissing an alert, as seen in the screenshot provided.

 **Text on Screen:**
 "Triage Alerts"
-"Override security policy for individual alerts when necessary."
+"Override security policy for individual alerts."

 ---